sahandevs/JumpKingPlus/_docs/modding/props.md

 ```

 ## Message
-are text bubbles that gets read by triggering an hitbox.
+are text bubbles that get read by triggering a hitbox.
 The messages can be found inside `props/messages`.

 An example of a message can be seen below: